4 Trauma-Informed Suggestions for Helping All Kids LearnJune 22, 2021

-As this challenging school year comes to a close and you think ahead to next year (hopefully after a break!), you’ll probably be thinking about what you and your students will need for both academic success and social-emotional well-being.
-This was a year unlike any other, and its effects will continue when classes resume in the fall.
-Trauma-informed teaching practices will be essential, and today we have four tips to share from trauma expert Jen Alexander.
+As the challenges of your school year come into focus, you’ll probably be thinking about what you and your students will need for both academic success and social-emotional well-being.
+Trauma-informed teaching practices will continue to be essential during and after the ongoing pandemic, and today we have four tips to share from trauma expert Jen Alexander.
 Excerpted and adapted from her ebook Supporting Students and Staff After COVID-19, these guidelines will help you establish a supportive and nurturing learning environment for everyone in the wake of our collective trauma.

 Take it Slow and Focus on Relationships

-As you prepare over the summer for next year’s teaching and learning, think about how you will welcome and reassure students and families and communicate that you are ready for all students, whether or not they met the previous grade level’s standards.
+Think about how to welcome and reassure students and families and communicate that you are ready for all students, whether or not they met the previous grade level’s standards.
 Consider how you will prioritize pre-testing, instruction, practice, common formative assessment, supplemental intervention, and summative assessment without pushing too much.
-Starting your time with your new students by assessing all the things is not recommended.
+Starting your time with your students by assessing all the things is not recommended.
 Not only will this interfere with your need to establish security and trust within your classroom community, but stress may be high, and this may contribute to inaccurate data.

 Whether through assessment or instruction, trying to do too much academically too soon may cause dysregulation and contribute to behaviors that compromise real or felt safety as well as relational or even personal health.
 Focus on felt safety, relationships, and regulation first.
 Be present, connect, and enjoy one another as you build your classroom community together.